TIMELINE-The six-year battle over the Keystone XL pipeline

 May 2012 - TransCanada applies again to the State Department for a presidential permit for the project after coming up with a new route through Nebraska.
 January 2013 - Nebraska Governor Dave Heineman approves the new route.

 April 2014 - The Obama administration says it will delay a decision until at least November, until the Nebraska Supreme Court settles the dispute over Keystone XL’s path.
-September 2014 - TransCanada re-applies for a permit for the line’s route through South Dakota after its original approvals expire.
 October 2014 - TransCanada files for Canadian regulatory approval for the Energy East pipeline project.
-November 2014 - Republicans make big gains in the mid-term elections, giving them majorities in the House of Representatives and the Senate.
-They put forward a bill to force Obama to approve the project.
-Approved by the House, the bill fails in the Senate.
+November 2014 - Republicans make big gains in the mid-term elections, giving them majorities in the House and the Senate.
+They promise to quickly bring forward a bill to authorize the project.

-TransCanada revises its cost estimate for the project, boosting the expected price tag to $8 billion from its prior $5.4 billion estimate.

-January 2015 - Republicans put forward a new bill to force approval of the project.
-It passes in the House, hours after the Nebraska Supreme Court approves Keystone XL’s route within the state.
-A Senate vote is still awaited. ($1 = 1.1867 Canadian dollars) (Reporting by Scott Haggett in Calgary, Alberta; Editing by Tom Brown)
+End 2014 - The Nebraska Supreme Court is expected to issue its ruling by year-end. ($1 = 1.1375 Canadian dollars) (Reporting by Scott Haggett in Calgary, Alberta; editing by Matthew Lewis)